Softorage/HugoTheme-VibrantShadows/README.md

     ```
 8.  **Author Twitter Handle** *(Type: String | Accepts value: Text | Recommended)*

     It is the Twitter handle of the author of the current post, without '@'.
+This option is theme specific.

     Example:
     ```yaml